Future-Power-Networks/MAPDN/README.md

 ## API Usage

-For more details for this environment, users can check the upcoming [API Docs]().
+For more details of this environment, users can check the upcoming [API Docs]().

 <br />